DFHack/dfhack/Lua API.rst

 functions can just copy values in memory without doing any actual I/O.
 However, currently every entry has a 180+-byte dead-weight overhead.

+It is also possible to associate one bit per map tile with an entry, using these two methods:

+* ``entry:getTilemask(block[, create])``

+  Retrieves the tile bitmask associated with this entry in the given map block.
+If ``create`` is *true*, an empty mask is created if none exists;
+  otherwise the function returns *nil*, which must be assumed to be the same as an all-zero mask.

+* ``entry:deleteTilemask(block)``

+  Deletes the associated tile mask from the given map block.

+Note that these masks are only saved in fortress mode, and also that deleting the persistent entry will **NOT** delete the associated masks.

 Material info lookup
 --------------------